GRIS-UdeM/MapSPAT/README.md

 We recommend using the latest version of MaxMSP rather than the bundled version in Ableton Live.

-A demonstration Ableton Live project is available so you can explore the device's fonctions.
+A demonstration Ableton Live project is available so you can explore the device's fonctions (https://github.com/GRIS-UdeM/MapSPAT/tree/main/Demo%20Project).

 ## About